tedyun/tedyun.github.io/_posts/2021-07-27-causal-inference-course-note3.md

 Note:
 * SMD does not depend on sample size.
-* Often, absolute absolute value of smd is reported.
+* Often, absolute value of smd is reported.
 * Calculate for each variable that you match on.
 * Rules of thumb:
   * Values <0.1 indicate adequate balance.